accarniel/FESTIval/README.md

 # FESTIval

 FESTIval is a framework, implemented as a PostgreSQL extension, for conducting experimental evaluations of spatial indices.
 The complete documentation of FESTIval is available [here](https://github.com/accarniel/FESTIval/wiki).

-We are currently working on to make FESTIval publicly available.
-Feel free to see how FESTIval is useful by accessing the [publications employing FESTIval](https://github.com/accarniel/FESTIval/wiki/Publications).
+The first version of FESTIval is publicly available (FESTIval-v1.0 in its release page).
+Feel free to see how FESTIval is useful by accessing the [publications employing FESTIval](https://accarniel.github.io/FESTIval/publications/).

 FESTIval is deeply described in: